 If you are hungry for some creativity, then head to the Fralin Museum of Art for a fix.
 Based at the University of Virginia, the museum is home to a permanent collection of American, Asian, Native American, and European art.

 The Fralin Museum of Art is housed in the Thomas H. Bayly Memorial Building.
-It features over 14,000 objects ranging from ancient art from the Mediterranean to works by famous European artists.
+The institution features over 14,000 objects ranging from ancient art from the Mediterranean to works by famous European artists.

 Virginia Discovery Museum